KripkesBeard/KripkesBeard.github.io/index.md

 ### [A Logician's Toolkit]()

+#### A reference for anyone who needs to apply the tools of formal logic

 This book is a collection of tools and formal methods used by logicians.
 It is inspired by [Partee, ter Meulen, and Wall](https://www.springer.com/gp/book/9789027722447) and serves a similar function of being a reference for anyone in the fields of mathematics,